- Handsome interior

 Regardless of the engine, all 5-Series use a telepathic 8-speed automatic with all the right moves.
 It knows only clean shifts, right on time, and it works well in every application.

 Every 5-Series uses a four-wheel independent suspension (double wishbones up front, five-link in the rear) that can be supplemented with a sportier, lower suspension or adaptive dampers.
 Most of our drives have been in cars equipped with adaptive dampers (standard on M550i and M5 models).
 With the adaptive dampers, the steering weight builds around corners in predictable ways, but feels light in normal and comfort settings that are geared toward around-town detail.

 A rear-wheel steering system is available in the 5-Series, but it’s not one of our favorites.
 At low speeds, it makes the 5-Series feel shorter than its long 117-inch wheelbase, but around corners it can make the back end feel like it’s skating.

 Comfortable and quiet, we’d take the long way in the 2020 BMW 5-Series.

 BMW’s stalwart mid-size sedan has a secret: it’s nearly as big as its full-size 7-Series from just a few years ago.
 There’s enough room for five adults to sit comfortably in the 2020 5-Series, with more than enough room for cargo.
-Tony versions of the 5-Series get luxury fittings like a Monte Carlo casino, but every version is comfortable.
+Tony versions of the 5-Series get luxury fittings like a casino in Monaco, but every version is comfortable.
 It’s an 8 for comfort.